MINDMATRIXSOLUTIONS/MindMatrixSolutions/README.md

-# LEETO
+# MindMatrix Solutions
-Enhancing Pi Network's Ecosystem with a New Application "LEETO" This Repository for PiOS of Pi-Network
+Enhancing Digital Ecosystem with a New Application And Ideas Around AI,4IR, MACHINE LEARNING & CLOUD COMPUTING This Repository is For Only MindMatrix Solutions Use